Skip to main content

 Score Factors

 • pH AccuracyRated pH measurement precision scored 1-5.
 Tier 5 = +/-0.05 pH units; tier 3 = +/-0.15.
-Sourced from manufacturer specs cross-referenced with TFP Forum testing versus the Taylor K-2006 reference baseline.
+Sourced from manufacturer specs cross-referenced with community testing versus the Taylor K-2006 reference baseline.

 • Chlorine AccuracyFree-chlorine measurement quality scored 1-5.
-Tier 5 = optical direct ppm measurement; tier 4 = reagent-enhanced; tier 3 = ORP electrochemical inference.
+Tier 5 = optical direct ppm measurement; tier 4 = multi-parameter panel; tier 3 = ORP electrochemical inference.

 • Chemical Recommendation QualityDosing specificity scored 1-5.
-Tier 5 = exact product + quantity; tier 4 = specific guidance with brand-agnostic chemical name; tier 3 = general alerts.
+Tier 5 = exact product plus quantity; tier 4 = specific guidance with a brand-agnostic chemical name; tier 3 = general alerts.

-• Year 1 CostAll-in hardware + subscription + cassette cost in USD for year one.
+• Year 1 CostAll-in hardware plus subscription or reagent cost in USD for year one.
 Denominator coefficient — higher total cost erodes the per-dollar value composite.

 SHE Pool Monitoring Value Score — Ranked